ayoub0x1/get_next_line/README.md

 ## 💡 About the project

-> _The aim of this project is to make you code a function that returns a line, read from a file descriptor._
+> _This project will not only allow you to add a very convenient function to your collection, but it will also allow you to learn a highly interesting new concept in C programming:
+**"static variables"**._

 	You will understand how files are opened, read and closed in an OS, and how they are interpreted by a programming language for further analysis.